viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

 You can search for multiple tags at once, which will display images that match any of the included tags.
 To reset a filter, and return to viewing all captured images, click the **Reset filters** button on the left, then click **Search** again.

-### Train a new model based on a filter
+### Train a model based on a filter

-Filtering images using tags also constrains the model you train to only those images you want to inform your model.
+You can filter your images to constrain the model you train to only those images you want to inform your model.
-This is especially useful when you may have captured a large number of images of a variety of objects, but only want to train a model to identify a few of them.
+This is useful when you have multiple smart machines capturing data, or multiple environments that your smart machine operates in.

-To train a new model:
+To train a model:

-1. First, ensure that you have filtered your images by adding each tag you would like to use in your model using the **Tags** drop down filter on the left-hand side, then click **Search**.
+1. First, filter your images by smart machine name, time range, or other filter using the **Filtering** panel on the left-hand side, then click **Search**.
+   The following shows a filter limiting displayed images to a specific date and time range:

+   {{< imgproc src="/tutorials/data-management/filter-date-range.png" alt="The data tab displaying images filtered by date and time range" resize="1200x" >}}

 1. When you are happy with the images shown, click the **Train model** button in the upper-right.
 1. Give your model a name, like `my-object-detector`, and select the **Model type**:
    - Use `Single label classification` if you only added one tag per image.
    - Use `Multi label classification` if you added more than one tag for some images.
 1. Select the tags you want to train your model on from the **Labels for training** drop down, then click **Train model**.
    Unselected tags will be ignored, and will not be part of the resulting model.
-   If you do not see a tag you expected to see in the **Labels for training** drop down, ensure you have included that tag in the [search filter](#filter-images-using-tags) on the left.
+   If you do not see a tag you expected to see in the **Labels for training** drop down, ensure your filtered images contain images with the tag.

-   {{< imgproc src="/tutorials/data-management/train-model.png" alt="The data tab showing the train a model pane with four tags filtered" resize="1200x" >}}
+   {{< imgproc src="/tutorials/data-management/train-model.png" alt="The data tab showing the train a model pane with five tags filtered" resize="1200x" >}}

-Your new model will begin training on the images you have tagged, and should be ready after a short time.
+Your model will begin training on the images you have tagged, and should be ready after a short time.
 You can view your model's training progress from the **Models** subtab under the [**DATA** page](https://app.viam.com/data/view).

 {{< imgproc src="/tutorials/data-management/model-training-progress.png" alt="The models tab on the data page showing a model named my-classifier-model being trained" resize="600x" >}}